Killing Commendatore: Plot

 Desperate to find Mariye and feeling that her disappearance is related to the pit and the painting, the protagonist asks the Commendatore to tell him Mariye's location.
 The Commendatore tells him that as an idea, he is restricted in what he can say.
 The Commendatore says that he needs to accept the next invitation he receives no matter what and that it may or may not lead to a clue regarding Mariye's whereabouts.
 The protagonist receives an invitation to meet Tomohiko Amada in the nursing home and accepts.
-The Commendatore helps him realize that the painting is an attempt by Tomohiko to address the traumatic events that occurred to him in Germany, of which he has never spoken again.
+The Commendatore helps him realize that the painting is an attempt by Tomohiko to address the traumatic events that occurred to him in Austria, of which he has never spoken again.
 The protagonist ends up re-enacting the scene from Tomohiko's painting, killing the miniature Commendatore with a fishing knife, at the Commendatore's bidding.
 This both mollifies Tomohiko, who slips into a coma, and causes another character from the painting—"Long Face"—to open a door to a metaphorical underworld, through which the protagonist must journey in order to rescue Mariye.
 Within, the protagonist is forced to confront traumas of his own past.
 After emerging from the underworld, he finds himself trapped in the pit for several days and Menshiki rescues him.
 Menshiki tells him that Mariye has reappeared during his days away.

 The protagonist and Mariye meet in private and both recount what happened to them.
 Mariye reveals that, suspicious of Menshiki, she snuck into his home, but became trapped and unable to leave without being noticed for four days.
 While there, she felt a mysterious connection to women's clothes stored in one of Menshiki's closets, not realizing they belonged to her deceased mother.
 The protagonist and Mariye wrap Killing Commendatore and the unfinished The Man with the White Subaru Forester up and move them to the attic, out of sight.
 At the end of the book, he reconciles with his estranged wife, who is heavily pregnant and with whom he has not physically met in a year.
 Though he does not know if the child his or not, he resolves not to exist like Menshiki, with his life dictated by the uncertainty, and instead raises the child as his own.
 Keeping touch with Mariye as she grows up, he later learns that the house eventually burned down, along with the hidden paintings.